00f2ff/duncan.lol/README.md

+# Blog 7.25.25

+todo
+- [ ] Change styling for pills.
+Probably change to introduce categories or something.
+Maybe limited to 'work, stories, poems, freeform'
+- [ ] Update colors to match previous palette for text
+- [ ] Incorporate Notion again
+- [ ] Update date logic where needed to account for updated at

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.